Dearborn Drug & Alcohol Rehab, Detox & Treatment Resources

 Drug overdose rates are on the rise in Dearborn, and in Michigan as a whole.
 Substance misuse also affects Dearborn in other, less direct ways, such as lower productivity on the job and greater law enforcement costs.
 However, although this is a growing issue in the area, research into treating substance misuse disorder is continually expanding.
 This means that there are many different types of treatment programs available to help you with your unique situation.

-If you have a severe problem with substance misuse, cutting yourself off completely from the influences of your daily life is likely to be the best option for treatment.
+If you have a severe problem with substance misuse, cutting yourself off completely from the daily triggers that cause you to use is likely to be the best option for treatment.
 Inpatient drug rehab in Dearborn, MI could also be a good choice if you’ve already tried another treatment program without success.
 In a residential treatment program, you check into a facility and stay there day and night for an extended period.
 This gives you time to separate yourself from the habits and behaviors that drive your substance misuse.
 During your stay, you attend therapy sessions and build skills such as stress management and nutritional planning.
 You can also take part in activities such as yoga and meditation to help you seek balance in your everyday life.

 For some people, staying in a treatment facility full-time can be daunting.
 If you feel that you need your family and the comfort of your own home to get you through the difficult moments of your recovery, a partial hospitalization program could be a good fit for you.
 In this type of program, you merely go to the facility during the day for treatment.
 The program options are very similar to those found in residential programs, which is helpful if you need a lot of space and structure during your recovery yet still need intensive treatment.